1 Which is your favorite painting by Vermeer? initiated: August 22, 2020

 view results

-Other art historians, such as the late Vermeer expert and curator of Nothern Painting at the Metropolitan Museum of Art, Walter Liedtke argue that Vermeer's techniques could have been achieved through traditional painting methods and a deep understanding of light and perspective.
-Some consider that the use of such of a device would be tantamout to cheating.
+Other art historians, such as the late Vermeer expert and curator of Northern Painting at the Metropolitan Museum of Art, Walter Liedtke, argue that Vermeer's techniques could have been achieved through traditional painting methods and a deep understanding of light and perspective.
+Some consider that the use of such a device would be tantamount to cheating.

 resources: